parameterizeit/starter-academic/content/authors/jsnow/_index.md

 - Alumni
 ---

 Jack spent three summers in the Rocky Mountains collecting demographic data from *Valeriana edulis* and imposing future climate conditions upon them.
 He's one of only two team members to have driven, walked, biked, and skied our to our field sites.
-Jack is now working on a Ph.D. in Biochemistry at Denver University.
+Jack is now working on [designing & synthesizing new catalysts](https://www.bradyworrell.com/the-team) for his Ph.D. in Chemistry at Denver University.